j2labs/bpm/README.md

     $ bpm up 4

+Creating a remove environment might look like this:

+    $ bpm remote new_env <env_name> --requirements envs/brubeck.reqs

 ## Remote Environments

 [Kracekumar](http://twitter.com/kracetheking) suggests using gevent with pip for downloading packages in parallel.

-Perhaps that could look like this:

-    $ bpm remote new_env <env_name> --requirements envs/brubeck.reqs

 ## Mongrel2